jansc/ncgopher/README.md

 # ncgopher

-`ncgopher` is a gopher and gemini client for the modern internet.
+`ncgopher` is a gopher, gemini and finger client for the modern internet.
 It uses ncurses and is written in Rust.

 ## gopher